 Crews are allowed to drop time throughout the event to a maximum of 30 minutes which if difficulties have occurred with the navigation (and they normally do!) might mean taking a short cut to get to the control on time in order to stay in the event.
 Penalty points are added to the overall time lost if for example controls (time or proof of passage aka codeboards) are missed.
 The winner is the crew who drop the least time and have the least number of fails.
 A number of motor clubs run rally navigation schools to help people learn the art of navigating.
 Current WRC driver Andreas Mikkelsen teamed up with TV presenter Vicki-Butler Henderson to have a go at a 12 Car, read about their exploits here.

-Regularity Rallies are similar in concept to 12 car events run in daylight hours (normally Sunday morning) and have a target average speed between controls.
+Regularity Rallies are similar in concept to 12 car events but are run in daylight hours (often on a Sunday morning) and have a target average speed between controls.
 This varies from section to section.
 Secret controls on the route record how well the crew are keeping to time.
-The timing and average speed is calculated by the navigator manually from odometer readings and a stopwatch or more accurately using a rally trip meter and the driver then adjusts his pace accordingly.
+The timing and average speed is calculated by the navigator manually from odometer readings and a stopwatch, or more accurately using a rally trip meter and the driver then adjusts their pace accordingly.
 Final results are calculated on navigational and average speed accuracy.

 Road Rallies could be described as "one long 12 Car."
-The concept is similar; receive navigation, solve navigation, visit controls, write down codeboards to prove you have been the right way etc but they tend to be much longer in mileage and run through the night; typically starting around 10/11pm and finishing in the early hours of the following morning.
-Road Rallies often use "whites" (the roads coloured white on an Ordnance Survey map) which can often have a few bumps on them, and therefore many crews will opt to fit sump guards to protect the bottom of their vehicle.
+The concept is similar; receive navigation, solve navigation, visit controls, write down codeboards to prove you have been the right way, but they tend to be much longer in mileage and run through the night; typically starting around 10/11pm and finishing in the early hours of the following morning.
+Road Rallies can use "whites" (the roads coloured white on an Ordnance Survey map) which can often have a few bumps on them, and therefore many crews will opt to fit sump and tank guards to protect the underneath of their vehicle.